-Being a small rural community with several scattered populated areas there is no real "target" area that attracts a concentration of juvenile crime more that any other.
+Being a small rural community with several scattered populated areas there is no real "target" area that attracts a concentration of juvenile crime more than any other.
+The community of Loyalton and the surrounding areas typically see the brunt of juvenile delinquency and truancy due to the larger community being the bulk of the county youth population.
+Consequently, Loyalton Jr./Sr. High has been identified as a high service needs area.